Vietnam looks to raise public debt ceiling to spur growth

-HANOI : Vietnam is considering a raising of the ceiling on its public debt from the current level of 60per cent of gross domestic product to shore up an economy hit by the coronavirus, its investment minister said on Friday.
+HANOI: Vietnam is considering a raising of the ceiling on its public debt from the current level of 60 per cent of gross domestic product to shore up an economy hit by the coronavirus, its investment minister said on Friday (Nov 12).

 "If not raising the ceiling, there will not be sufficient resources for growth," Nguyen Chi Dung told the National Assembly.